OlangJaq/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 + All your Bash script files must be executable
 + Your Bash script must pass `Shellcheck` (version `0.7.0` via `apt-get`) without any error
 + The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`
-+ The second line of all your Bash scripts should be a comment explaining
++ The second line of alletnumbeyour Bash scripts should be a comment explaining